Temitope-Portfolio/Predictive-models/README.md

 ![Screenshot 07-02-2022 231842](https://user-images.githubusercontent.com/81313873/152881811-850291aa-e4b7-42a1-8eac-e4d24dcea272.jpg)

-Later went to prepare the data for the Neural network and scaled down the data within 0 and 1 so that Neural network will work better with it.
+Later, I went to prepare the data for the Neural network and scaled down the data within 0 and 1 so that Neural network will work better with it.

                                     Next we're going to choose a number for the prediction days.
 The prediction days are going to be the number of days we're going to base our prediction on.
-We look at the number of past x_days e.g 60 days and then we predict one day in the future, hence, we look at 60 days then we predict the 61st day.
+We look at the number of past x_days e.g 60 days and then we predict one day in the future, hence, we look at 60 days then we predict the 61st day. |
 Then we neeed to prepare the training data.
 We need to have a x_data and y_data where y_data is going to be the result of the prediction.
 This is Supervised learning, we're saying we want the x_data to be the 60 days (actual value) data which is more concised and the y_data to be the result of the prediction.

 ![Screenshot 07-02-2022 232316](https://user-images.githubusercontent.com/81313873/152882297-76812fbe-2874-4aaf-9cad-cbf31942480d.jpg)